Electronic Fetal Heart Monitoring

 a button on the machine every time your baby moves or you have a contraction.

 Your baby's heart rate is recorded and compared to the record of movement or

 your contractions.
 This test usually lasts about 30 minutes.

 For internal monitoring, you

-will usually lie on a table on your back or left side.
+will usually lie on a bed on your back or left side.
 A thin wire (electrode)

 will be guided through your vagina and cervix and attached to your baby's

 scalp.
 A small tube is also inserted through your vagina to connect a device